grgdharma/laravel-cms/README.md

 # 🚀 Laravel CMS

-A Laravel-based Content Management System (CMS) built with modern development practices.
+A Laravel-based Content Management System (CMS) built specifically for blogging, designed to help manage blog posts, categories, and more.
 This guide provides complete installation steps to run the project locally.

 ---